mlsorensen/jme-vampire/docs/story_spec.md

 ## 4. Optional Companion Metadata

-To help a content-authoring AI stay consistent, consider supplying additional information alongside the storyline:
+To help a content-authoring AI stay consistent, supply additional information alongside the storyline. **These details are global canon for the game and should be reused across every storyline**—do not invent new protagonists or settings unless the design team updates this canon first.

-- **Characters:** bios, relationships, keyword lists.
+- **Characters:** bios, relationships, keyword lists (see Canon below).
-- **World Background:** short setting synopsis, timeline, tone.
+- **World Background:** short setting synopsis, timeline, tone (see Canon below).
 - **Story Synopsis:** high-level arc and major beats.
 - **Asset Prompts:** as outlined in §2.

-You can embed these under unused top-level keys or maintain separate documents (e.g., `storylines/storyline1_meta.json`).
+Keep the canonical descriptions in a shared document (or embed them under unused top-level keys) that every storyline references.
+New stories should align with this source of truth unless the core lore explicitly evolves.

+---

+### Canon: World Background

+- The game takes place in a gothic, modern-day city, where supernatural beings hide among humans.
+- Tone: dark, tragic, suspenseful; neon lighting and fog blend old-world and modern aesthetics.

+### Canon: Style
+- The game style revolves around 2d pixel art.
+Character sprites are generally 64 x 64, but may vary in some cases (e.g. for special bosses)
+- Slides should be dramatic still frames, mixing action shots that tell a story with scenes

+### Canon: Core Characters

+- **Victor** – - The vampire Victor Ravenwood is a wanderer.
+He carries a rapier capable of cutting interdimensional holes, which he uses to pull victims into his world where they are helpless and subject to his will.
+He wears a read cloak and fine baroque style clothing, and has flowing silver hair, with dark red eyes.
+He has seen many wars, civilizations rising and falling, and the centuries have made him grow nihilistic, until one day...
+Keywords: brooding, refined, nihilistic, ancient.
+- **Selene** – vampire hunter; resolute, calculating, ethically torn about alliances.
+Keywords: mysterious, disciplined.
+- **Elias** – human scholar aiding Victor from the shadows.
+Keywords: reclusive, scholarly, anxious.
+- Writers should reuse these characters unless new ones are added to the canon.
+Story lines can introduce new characters, or leave out anyone but Victor.

 ---